-Eq uality Impact Assessment (EIA) - Initial assessment Yes/No Less favorable / More favorable / Mixed impact Do list bes this document affect one or more group(s) less or more ()? favorably tha in another (see Age (e.g. consider impact on younger people/ older people) No - Disability (remember to consider physical, mental and sensory impairments) No Sex/Gender (any particular M/F gender impact; also consider impact on those responsible for childcare) No Gender identity and gender reassignment (i.e. impact on people who identify as trans, non-binary or gender fluid) No Race / ethnicity / ethnic communities / cultural groups (include those with foreign language needs, including European countries, Roma/travelling communities) No Pregnancy and maternity, including adoption (i.e. impact during pregnancy and the 12 months after; including for both heterosexual and same sex couples) No Sexual Orientation (impact on people who identify as lesbian, gay or bi - whether stated as 'out' or not) No Marriage and/or Civil Partnership (including heterosexual and same sex marriage) No No - Religion and/or Belief (includes those with religion and /or belief and those with none) Other equality groups? (may include groups like those living in poverty, sex workers, asylum seekers, people with substance misuse issues, prison and (ex) offending population, Roma/travelling communities, and any other groups who may be disadvantaged in some way, who may or may not be part of the groups above equality groups) No
+Equality Impact Assessment (EIA) - Initial assessment Yes/No Less favorable / More favorable / Mixed impact Does this document affect one or more group(s) less or mo list)? re favorably than another (see

+TEACHING TRU Combined Health Age (e.g. consider impact on younger people/ older people) No is must Disability (remember to consider physical, mental and sensory impairments) No Sex/Gender (any particular M/F gender impact; also consider impact on those responsible for childcare) No Gender identity and gender reassignment (i.e. impact on people who identify as trans, non-binary or gender fluid) No Race / ethnicity / ethnic communities / cultural groups (include those with foreign language needs, including European countries, Roma/travelling communities) No Pregnancy and maternity, including adoption (i.e. impact during pregnancy and the 12 months after; including for both heterosexual and same sex couples) No Sexual Orientation (impact on people who identify as lesbian, gay or bi - whether stated as 'out' or not) No